Scientific project tutorial

-In this tutorial, you operate in Scientific Mode and use Matplotlib and NumPy packages to run and debug a Java code with data visualization.
+In this tutorial, you will create a Scientific project to run and debug Python code with data visualization.

 Adding sample code